KkkelseyWen/Lazors/README.md

 o o o
 A C o
 ```
-According to the solution file the program outputs, put you blocks as instructed,
+&ensp;&ensp;According to the solution file the program outputs, put you blocks as instructed,
 then Bang!
 Problem Solved!

 ## Solutions